It’s a Covid Breakup, Charlie Brown!

 For today, though, I’m sharing another one of my personal stories.
 And, yep, you guessed it – it’s not a good one (because, as I’ve mentioned before, those are always more fun to read about 😉).

-This one is all about a breakup, and – more specifically, a covid breakup.
+This one is all about getting dumped, and – more specifically, getting dumped during COVID.

 *Note: Names have been changed, as always.